Monday, July 19, 2021

 Next Adventure at Lock 15

 After three days on the wall, we were running our of fresh water.
 The Fire Department stopped by to fill our tanks and told us to call them if we got low again.
 The locals adopted us and checked on us each day.
 There were twelve of us at the wall in the park along the river.
-We are The Boat People of Canajoharie.
+We were The Boat People of Canajoharie

 Water delivery photos by Crystal Brown